 During this time of the year, it is easy to observe specific growths on the twigs of the tree.
 These are called "witches brooms" and occur due to the fungal infection, making the tree lose leaves from the affected areas faster during the Autumn.

 Another tree that is waking up after a long winter is a willow.
 Instead of developing leaves, the tree produces flowers in early spring, making it one of the most important sources of food for native bees, which are now waking up after hibernation.
 There are 100 species of native bees in Ireland, one species of the honey bee, 21 bumble bees and 78 species of solitary bees.
-Bees are the most important pollinators of crops and native plants and a study from dept of environment shows that bees are worth 53 million a year to the economy!
+Bees are the most important pollinators of crops and native plants and studies show that bees are worth 53 million a year to the economy!

 Willow is dioecious, meaning that the male and female flowers grow on separate trees.
 The greyish catkins, the male flowers, become yellow when ripe with pollen.